mariammoubarak/Plotter/README.md

     node proxy-server.js

+Note: If you face cross-origin issues during development, use the proxy server.
+(and replace the api path with the commented path that refer to the proxy-server) Otherwise, skip this step.

-    If successful, you should see a message in the console: "Proxy server is running on http://localhost:3001".
+If successful, you should see a message like "Proxy server is running on http://localhost:3001".

 ### Frontend Setup